 Working closely with the Business Development Managers across all faculties, Cassie manages the development, planning, operation and evaluation of a portfolio of business projects, specialising in Knowledge Transfer Partnerships (KTPs).
 She is responsible for monitoring and ensuring all aspects of project delivery and is the central point of contact for staff, external stakeholders and clients in terms of business development and KTPs.
 Cassie also works to promote Knowledge Transfer Partnerships through internal and external events.
 Cassie has experience of working in both the private and higher education sectors.

-Rebecca is the first point of contact for businesses and organisations that would like to partner with or contract the services of the University.
-Rebecca provides administrative and project support to the Business Engagement team, she also plays a key role in the marketing and communication of the team's services and successes, and has been instrumental in the development of the newly launched Kingston Innovation Network.
+Rebecca acts as coordinator for a range of strategic business engagement projects and activities designed to encourage collaboration between higher education and business and industry.
+Rebecca also plays a key role in the marketing and communication of the team's services and successes, and has been instrumental in the development of the Kingston Innovation Network, launched in 2020.
 Rebecca has worked in higher education for over 15 years and has a background in project management, marketing and events.

 If you would like to find out more about how we could work with your business or need further information or advice, please get in touch with us via our contact form.